Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 constraints that can be used to determine whether a given wheel variant can be installed — and if multiple variants fit, which one should be used.

-For example, if you have CUDA 12.8, then all wheels with lower bound that is not higher than that are installable — but a wheel built specifically for CUDA 12.8 will be preferred.
+For example, if you have CUDA 12.8, then all wheels that do not require a newer CUDA version are installable — but a wheel built specifically for CUDA 12.8 will be preferred.
 So we support wheels with a lower bound of 12.8, 12.7, 12.6, 12.5… And the upper bound is handled in a similar way.